 Skip to main content

 Credible’s MCP tools use the Credible Context Engine to ground your agent in governed data definitions.
-When a user asks a question, the get_context tool parses the input into semantic phrases and matches each phrase to data entities (dimensions, measures, views) in your semantic model — searching against the #(doc) descriptions and #(index_values) annotations declared in your model.
+When a user asks a question, the get_context tool parses the input into semantic phrases and matches each phrase to data entities (dimensions, measures, views) in your semantic model — searching against the #(doc) descriptions and #(index) annotations declared in your model.
 Your agent gets ranked entity matches and Malloy syntax guidance, so it can construct accurate queries without hallucinating field names or misunderstanding your data structure.

 Looking to connect via OAuth?
 See LLMs and MCP Tools for connecting third-party AI tools like Claude Desktop or ChatGPT.